 You cannot sell at the price or volume necessary to make a profit.

-- For example, UK shoe manufacturers face serious price competition from firms at home and abroad.
-Even the most stylish new line may have to be discounted.
+- For example, UK shoe manufacturers face cut-throat price competition from firms at home and abroad.
+Even stylish new lines may have to be discounted.

 Your product can easily be copied.

-- For example, you may invest heavily to develop a new type of service and build up a market for it.
-Competitors can launch 'me-too' services at lower prices, as they have not incurred all the costs.
+- For example, you may invest heavily to develop a new service and build a market for it.
+But once you’ve paved the way, competitors can launch similar services at lower prices.

 You lack market power.

-- For example, a new piece of software may be the best in the market, but it could be doomed to failure if you lack an effective route to market.
+- For example, a new piece of software may be the best available, but it could be doomed to failure if you lack an effective route to market.

 Your product is over-ambitious.

-- For example, a new methane car would require breakthroughs on several fronts - engineering the car itself, persuading petrol stations to offer methane fuel, persuading consumers to buy the car and persuading someone to finance the project in the first place.
+- For example, a new methane car would require breakthroughs on several fronts - engineering the car itself, persuading petrol stations to offer methane fuel, persuading consumers to buy the car and persuading someone to finance the project.

 3 Know what you are doing